gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.0.7 - 03.10.2023 =
+* Fixed an issue that was introduced in the last update that was causing certain images that had their HTML modified by another tool not to lazy load correctly.
+* Translation updates.

 = 2.0.6 - 03.02.2023 =
 * Added new Minimal v4 script type option in local analytics.